Scholarships & Financial Aid

 To apply, complete the Power to Design Scholarship Form:

-Let your admissions counselor know if you qualify for the Alumni Legacy Scholarship.
+Let your admissions counselor know if you qualify for the Alumni Family Scholarship.

 We are proud to honor those who have served.